codio-content/OCR_J276_1.7_Systems_Software-Utility-system-software/.guides/content/Defragmentation-4a57.md

 Disk fragmentation software rearranges the files on the disk so that all parts of a file are together.

-They separate parts are now contiguous and the complete file can be assessed more quickly.
+The separate parts are now contiguous and the complete file can be assessed more quickly.